-- 1.3 For non-operational IT&T capex re-opener applications, licensees must provide a problem statement which sets out: - A description of the need, requirements and capabilities that will be maintained and/or enhanced through the investment - A description of relevant risks and an explanation of why the current controls that licensees have in place to mitigate risk are insufficient - The challenges and/or opportunities that it proposes to address.
+- 1.3 For non-operational IT&T capex re-opener applications, licensees must provide a problem statement which sets out: - A description of the need, requirements and capabilities that will be maintained and/or enhanced through the investment - A description of relevant risks and an explanation of why the current controls that licensees have in place to mitigate risk are insufficient, may become insufficient or consumer benefits can be realised through improvements.

-1.4 For Non-operational Capex IT projects that were included in a licensee's Business Plan and for which a needs case and justification were assessed as being appropriate, but for which no allowance has been provided to date, there is no requirement to provide an updated needs case and licensees should reference the materials previously submitted.
+- The challenges and/or opportunities that it proposes to address. - 1.4 For Non-operational Capex IT projects that were included in a licensee's Business Plan and for which a needs case and justification were assessed as being appropriate, but for which no allowance has been provided to date, there is no requirement to provide an updated needs case and licensees should reference the materials previously submitted.